tact-lang/tact-sublime/README.md

 ## Compatibility

-This package is developed for Sublime Text 4+, and is not available in Package Control on older versions.
-It can be installed manually in Sublime Text 3, but this is unsupported, and bugs that only appear in ST3 will not be fixed.
+This package's syntax highlighting capabilities target Sublime Text 3+, while the rest of the features try to target the latest Sublime Text 4+.
+Bugs related to those features failing on any version lower that 4 won't be focused on.

 ## Useful Tact links